 It really is as simple as that – I had 3 days to spare and wanted to see someplace other than Seoul.

 I was lucky to have a very local experience in Gwangju, thanks to the great people I met at the wonderful hostel that I stayed in called Pedro’s House.
-I got to hang out with locals at their Christmas parties, and the Gwangju folk also taught us a little about why they are proud to live in what’s known as the nation’s most democratic province – the lovely A even took us to my first ever protest rally!
+I got to hang out with some locals who had their Christmas party at the hostel, and these Gwangju folk taught us a little about why they are proud to live in what’s known as the nation’s most democratic province – the lovely A even took us to my first ever protest rally!

 I did manage to squeeze in a little sightseeing as well in my 3D2N Gwangju itinerary – while I missed out on Gwangju Biennale, I managed to check out some of the arts and culture, and even made a day trip to nearby Damyang – a much less well-known bamboo forest compared to Japan’s Arashiyama but no less beautiful.

 Democracy in Gwangju